AAbdullahRajput/AAbdullahRajput/README.md

 </p>

 <h3 align="center">
-  💙 "First, solve the problem.
+  "First, solve the problem.
 Then, write the code." — John Johnson
 </h3>

 <p align="center">
-  <i>⭐ Feel free to explore my repositories and don't forget to star them if you find something interesting!</i>
+  <i>Feel free to explore my repositories and star them if you find something interesting!</i>
 </p>

 <p align="center">
-  <i>Made with 💙 by <a href="https://github.com/AAbdullahRajput">Ahmad Abdullah</a></i>
+  <i>Made with dedication by <a href="https://github.com/AAbdullahRajput">Ahmad Abdullah</a></i>
 </p>